chebbi603/FlutterUIParser/docs/flutter-ANALYTICS_API_INTEGRATION.md

 ## Document Conventions

 - Headings use Title Case across sections.
-- Timestamps: docs use ISO 8601 for dates; payloads use milliseconds since epoch.
+- Timestamps: payloads use ISO 8601 date-time strings.
 - Terminology: `componentId`, `eventType`, `backendUrl` are used consistently.
 - Code and JSON examples are illustrative; adapt URLs and IDs to your environment.